 The news media is awash with reports of substance abuse these days.
-It is hard to pick up a news magazine or browse a news site without reading about tragic deaths due to drug misuse.
+It is hard to pick up a news magazine or browse a media site without reading about tragic deaths due to drug misuse.
 News reports about famous entertainers or athletes dying from drug overdose have become commonplace.
 Illicit drug use among young people is higher in the United States than in any industrialized nation in the world.
-A recent phone survey indicates 2.1 million Americans suffered opioid-use disorders in 2016.
+A recent phone survey indicates 2.1 million Americans suffered opioid-use disorders in 2016, leading healthcare professionals to look into how fentanyl is destroying America.

 Fentanyl seems to be the recreational drug of choice among drug abusers.
 Considering the destructive effects of fentanyl on our society, there were reports about medical officials in Cook County, Illinois, responding to 74 cases of fentanyl overdose within 72 hours in 2017.